-During the year, the LRQA has renewed this certificate till 2026 which reflects Company's firm commitment towards the standardisation of management processes, procedures and their strict compliance.
+In 2022. the LRQA has renewed this certificate till 2026 which reflects Company's firm commitment towards the standardization of management processes, procedures and their strict compliance.

 MEMBERSHIPS AND AFFILIATIONS

 The Company carries memberships and affiliations of different organisations and institutions not only for business and operational purposes but also to contribute its due share for the welfare of the society, environment protection and to keep itself updated with respect to emerging modern management practices.